What are stink bugs?

 How do I get rid of stink bugs?

-Stink bugs in and around your home are seeking places in your home to harbor for the winter.
-We have found the most effective way to reduce the number of stink bugs today is a thorough crack and crevice treatment to stink bug hiding, over wintering spots.
+Stink bugs in and around your home are seeking places to harbor for the winter.
+We have found the most effective way to reduce the number of stink bugs is with a thorough crack and crevice treatment of stink bug hiding and overwintering spots.

 Can I do it myself?

 Why choose All-American Pest Control?

 With over 50 years of experience, we know the time, effort and commitment it takes to solve your stink bug problem.
-With All-American Pest Control, you’ll receive trained professionals, serious commitment and thorough treatments.
+With All-American Pest Control, you’ll receive services, a serious commitment, and thorough treatments from our trained experts.

 How do I prevent a future stink bug problem?